RoFL: Robustness of Secure Federated Learning: Evaluation

-\subsecspacingbot We begin our evaluation by investigating the overhead of integrating ZKP proofs for the $L_2$- or $L_\infty$-norm bound checks into secure aggregation on clients and the server.
-In the following, we first analyze the computation and bandwidth costs of the baseline protocol and then show the benefits of using our probabilistic checking optimization. \fakeparagraph{Computation.} The client-side computational costs, beyond the federated learning protocol itself, only include the computation of commitments to each parameter and creating the corresponding zero-knowledge norm proofs.
-This additional cost is linear in the number of parameters, as seen in \rfig{eval:mbench:client:zkp}.
-On a strong client (\rfig{eval:mbench:clientlarge:zkp}), the creation for $L_2$ and $L_\infty$ proofs for 262k parameters takes 157 and 154 seconds, respectively, while on a less powerful machine (\rfig{eval:mbench:clientsmall:zkp}), this cost increases by 3x to 514 and 477 seconds.
-These cost are predominately determined by the actual range-proof creation, with the additional well-formedness proofs to ensure correct cancelling not contributing significantly.
-Note that while these costs are significant, they are are within an order of magnitude of the model training cost, so clients that can efficiently perform the underlying FL computation should be able to handle the overhead, too.
-When using $L_2$-norm proofs, clients need to compute additional proof-of-squares.
-However, this adds only a minor overhead compared to $L_\infty$- proofs.
-The server side, meanwhile, requires verifying the proofs of each client, aggregating them into the global vector, and reconstructing the aggregated vector once all updates are included.
-Similar to the client-side costs, the server-side verification and aggregate costs increase linearly with the number of parameters, as depicted in \rfig{eval:mbench:server}.
-With an update size of 262k (\rfig{eval:mbench:server:zkp}), the server requires 19-20s per client to verify the norm proofs and aggregation where the verification of the range proofs dominates the processing time.
-Once the clients' commitments are aggregated, the server has to solve the discrete log with the baby-step-giant-step algorithm for each parameter in the vector.
-Similar to the proof creation and verification, the discrete-log solving time increases linearly with the number of parameters, as shown in \rfig{eval:mbench:server:dlog}.
-The server has to decrypt the aggregated vector only once per round independent of the amount of clients, which takes only 390ms for a vector of 262k parameters.
-Note that the tasks at the server are highly parallelizable and so we can reduce the overall computation time using horizontal scaling (i.e., adding more processors).
+When using $L_2$-norm proofs, clients need to compute additional proof-of-squares, which adds a minor overhead compared to $L_\infty$-norm proofs.
+Meanwhile, the server side verifies the proofs of each client, aggregates them into the global vector, and reconstructs the aggregated vector once all updates are included.
+Similar to the client-side costs, the server-side verification and aggregation costs increase linearly with the number of parameters, as shown in \rfig{eval:mbench:server:zkp}.
+With an update size of 262k, the server requires 19--20s per client to verify the proofs and aggregate the commitments, where the verification of the range proofs dominates the processing time.
+Once the clients' commitments are aggregated, the server has to solve the discrete-log for each parameter.
+The discrete-log solving time increases linearly with the number of parameters (i.e., 390ms for 262k and 464ms for 524k params), but the overhead is marginal compared to proof verification costs.
+The tasks at the server are highly parallelizable, so we can reduce the overall computation time by horizontal scaling by adding more processors.